- Language: en

 Installing a distribution-specific package¶

 Check the distribution specific notes to see if your platform/distribution provides official Django packages/installers.
-Distribution-provided packages will typically allow for automatic installation of dependencies and easy upgrade paths; however, these packages will rarely contain the latest release of Django.
+Distribution-provided packages will typically allow for automatic installation of dependencies and supported upgrade paths; however, these packages will rarely contain the latest release of Django.

 Installing the development version¶